survivejs/webpack-book/manuscript/handling_styles/02_separating_css.md

 T> This same technique can be used with other assets, like templates, too.

-W> It can be potentially dangerous to use inline styles in production as it represents an attack vector!
+W> It can be potentially dangerous to use inline styles in production as it represents an attack vector.
 Favor `ExtractTextPlugin` and similar solutions in production usage.
 In limited contexts inlining a small amount of CSS can be a viable option to speed up the initial load (less requests).

 ## Setting Up *extract-text-webpack-plugin*